tnelligan/node-DAQmx/README.md

 1. Click set up for digital I/O
 2. Click read to read in the state of the digital port on the DAQ device
 3. Click some of the checkbox buttons to change them, then click write to write those values to the DAQ device

+## Writing the client
+Establish a standard WebSocket connection
+To call the functions from the client, you must send a json message with the correct data.
+Examples of messages that could be sent are available in the jsonMessageExamples.txt file